 After a six-song audition, Nicol was hired, given a Beatle haircut and told to pack for the flight to Denmark the next day.
 In the hospital, Starr recalled that he’d replaced Pete Best as the Beatles’ drummer two years earlier.
 “It was very strange, them going off without me,” Starr said in Anthology.
 “They’d taken Jimmie Nicol and I thought they didn’t love me any more – all that stuff went through my head.”

-Nicol became a full-fledged Beatle for 13 days, participating in press conferences and enjoying the adulation of fans.
+Nicol became a Beatle for 13 days, participating in press conferences and enjoying the adulation of fans.
 Nicol played eight concerts and taped a TV show as the Beatles’ drummer.
-“The day before I was a Beatle, not one girl would even look me over,” Nicol said later.
+“The day before I was a Beatle, not one girl would even look me over,” Nicol recalled.
 “The day after, when I was suited up and riding in the back of a limo with John Lennon and Paul McCartney, they were dying just to get a touch of me.”

 Starr was released from the hospital and rejoined the Beatles in Melbourne, where he performed on June 14.
 The next day, Nicol did his final television interview as a Beatle and went to the airport for the lonely trip home.
 Before he left, Epstein presented Nicol with a gold watch inscribed, “From the Beatles and Brian Epstein to Jimmie – with appreciation and gratitude.”